Definition of Innuendo

 Innuendo can be defined as an indirect or a subtle observation about a thing or a person.
 It is generally critical, disparaging, or salacious in nature, and its use is almost always derogatory.
 However, it must be kept in mind that it is the most thinly-veiled form of satire, and when it is strong, it takes the shape of criticism.

 Types of Innuendo

 Innuendo can be categorized into different forms, such as:

 - Innuendo in everyday life

-Several literary writers consider innuendo as unbelievably gratifying experience, and they feel an urge to create pages laced with innuendo until at last they pour a stream of innuendo that saturates the texts with fun and naughtiness.
+Several literary writers consider innuendo an unbelievably gratifying experience, and they feel an urge to create pages laced with innuendo until at last their stream of innuendo saturates the text with fun and naughtiness.
 Let us have a look at some examples:

 “Shall I part my hair behind?
 Do I dare to eat a peach?”

-These are lines from The Love Song of J Alfred Prufrock, by T. S. Eliot.
-Spoken by the speaker who is suffering from sexual frustration, and an innuendo is quite visible here.
-It is the reflection of impotence of the speaker.
+These are lines from The Love Song of J. Alfred Prufrock, are spoken by a character who is suffering from sexual frustration.
+The innuendo, quite visible here, is the reflection of the speaker’s impotence.